 Where Can I Have Sleep Dentistry?

 We can perform sleep dentistry for you right here at Joondalup City Dental.
-To learn more or to book an appointment, call (08) 9404 9500 or use the easy contact form on this website.

 Any surgical or invasive procedure carries risks.
 Before proceeding, we encourage you to discuss these matters with an appropriately qualified health practitioner.